General Product Safety Regulation: An Essential Guide

 Warnings and instructions

-Manufacturers should provide relevant warnings and instructions regarding the product’s safe use and disposal.
-Additionally, information concerning age suitability for children might also be required.
+Manufacturers should provide relevant warnings and instructions regarding the product’s safe use and disposal including information concerning age suitability for children.

 Placement